gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 The key to making ensembling work is the *diversity* of the set of classifiers.
 Diversity is strength.
 Diversity is what makes ensembling work.
 In machine-learning terms, if all of your models are biased in the same way, then your ensemble will retain this same bias.
 If your models are *biased in different ways,* the biases will cancel each other out, and the ensemble will be more robust and more accurate.

+For this reason, you should ensemble models that are *as good as possible* while being *as different as possible.* This typically means using very different architectures or even different brans of machine-learning approaches.

+One thing that is found to work well in practice - but that doesn't generalize to every problem domain - is the use of an ensemble of tree-based methods (such as random forests or gradient-boosted trees) and deep neural networks.

+In recent times, one style of basic ensemble that has been very successful in practice is the *wide and deep* category of models, blending deep learning with shallow learning.
+Such models consist of jointly training a deep neural network with a large linear model.